BruceBuckland/SignIn-awsmhh/README.md

     -   Take a look at the Policies section of the Pool Details page to see what password requirements you want to implement.
 I unchecked "Require special characters" and required a minimum length of only 6.
 If you use something other than that edit the storyboard text for the signup view controller to say that they are required.
 - Use AWS account and create a Federated identity pool in the Cognito console.
 - To build the app you need an enhanced version of the mobile-hub-helper (changes are described at the bottom of the README.md).
 Clone the mobile-hub-helper fork at https://github.com/BruceBuckland/aws-mobilehub-helper-ios which has a few small fixes in it to make it handle User Pools and/or developer identities.
-- cd top level directory aws-mobile-hub-helper
 - pod install
-- Scripts/GenerateHelperFramework.sh (This puts a builtFramework directory at top level)
-- In xcode open SignIn-awsmhh remove the AWSMobileHubHelper.framework from that app and add the file aws-mobilehub-helper-ios/builtFramework/framework/AWSMobileHubHelper.framework to your app.
 - The easiest way to do this next step may be to use AWS Mobile Hub to create configure and download an app using your google and facebook keys, and then copy the data you need from the Info.plist in that downloaded app.
 But if you understand the console or aws cli, and are comfortable with Cognito and IAM, you can build the required config there and grab the id's needed for AWSKeys.config.
 Create a new file in Xcode File > New > File... > IOS > Other > Configuration Settings File.
 Name the file AWSKeys.xcconfig (because that is the filename ignored in the .gitignore, and that might help you avoid uploading your keys to github!).
 In that file put the following: